fengyc/superdo/README.md

 # SuperDo

-A sukudo resolver written in Rust language.
+A sukudo game solver written in Rust language.

 ## Download and run